Choose your Freightliner Model

 Need Freightliner Parts?

 With a history of producing tough, reliable, and durable heavy-duty trucks that goes back all the way to the early 1940s, Freightliner Trucks continue to be a leading innovative force in the industry today.
-Despite the ruggedness of their rigs, like any vehicle, Freightliner trucks need to have parts replaced sometimes too!
+Despite the ruggedness of these rigs, like any vehicle, Freightliner trucks need to have parts replaced sometimes too!
 At 1A Auto, it is our mission to supply you with the right parts you need to keep your Freightliner truck working in tip top shape, at a great discount.
 Simply put, if you are in need of a replacement part for your Freightliner truck you've come to the right place.
 You'll find a large selection of new, high quality aftermarket Freightliner auto parts, such as speed sensors, exhaust manifolds, ball joints, driveshafts and more.

 Our product development team spends over 8,000 hours a year researching the best auto parts, and they are carefully selected by our trained engineers so you can rest assured that you are getting the correct, high quality part you need for your truck, at a discount price.
 If we wouldn't put the part in our own vehicles, we won't sell them to anyone else.
 A new aftermarket replacement Freightliner part from 1A Auto will save you 30-50% on average over a comparable new OEM replacement Freightliner part that you would get at a dealership, and our new aftermarket Freightliner parts are also extremely durable and reliable.
 Don't overpay for Freightliner auto parts and save yourself from a lot of potential headaches by shopping at 1A Auto.